 - learn the basics of data science computing skills - data manipulation, visualization, and analysis;

-Meet the Professors
+Meet the Teaching Team

 Haim Bar is an Associate Professor in Statistics at the University of Connecticut.
 He received his Ph.D. in statistics from Cornell University in 2012.
 He received his M.Sc. in statistics in 2010 (Cornell University) and an M.Sc. in computer science in 2002 (Yale University).
-He received his bachelor degree in mathematics (Cum Laude) in 1993, at the Hebrew University in Jerusalem.
+He received his bachelor's degree in mathematics (Cum Laude) in 1993, at the Hebrew University in Jerusalem.

+His professional interests include statistical modeling, shrinkage estimation, high throughput applications in biology (e.g., genomics), Bayesian statistics, variable selection, and machine learning.
 From 1995 to 1997, he was with Motorola, Israel, as a computer programmer in the Wireless Access Systems Division.
 From 1997 until 2003 he worked for MicroPatent, LLC, where he held the position of Director of Software Development.
 In 2003 he moved to Ithaca, NY, and worked as a Principal Scientist at ATC-NY.
 Prior to coming to UConn, he worked at the Cornell Statistical Consulting Unit (CSCU) and the Department of Statistical Science at Cornell, as a consultant and lecturer.

-HaiYing Wang is an Assistant Professor in the Department of Statistics at the University of Connecticut.
+HaiYing Wang is an Associate Professor in the Department of Statistics at the University of Connecticut.
 He was an Assistant Professor in the Department of Mathematics and Statistics at the University of New Hampshire from 2013 to 2017.
 He obtained his Ph.D. from the Department of Statistics at the University of Missouri in 2013, and his M.S. from the Academy of Mathematics and Systems Science, Chinese Academy of Sciences in 2006.
 His research interests include informative subdata selection for big data, model selection, model averaging, measurement error models, and semi-parametric regression.